Visit our Sister Sites:

 Hyacinths are loved for their beauty and fragrance.
 The most common colors are purple, blue, white, pink, and yellow.

-Hyacinth are popular as a forced bloom.
+Hyacinth are popular as a forced bloom, too.
 They are very attractive in a flowerpot singly, in groups, or with other bulbs.
 Forcing bulbs to bloom is fun and easy to do.
 See Forcing Bulbs.

 How to Grow Hyacinth:

 Hyacinth bulbs are planted in the fall.
 Plant bulbs a few weeks before the ground freezes.
-This gives the bulb time to establish a root system.
+This gives the bulb some growing time, to establish a root system.
+All the action is underground.
 Plant Hyacinth 6-8 inches deep.
 Space plants six inches apart.
 They can be planted singly, in rows, or in groups.
 For full development, do not overcrowd them.